Zailer43/FZMM-Mod/README.md

 - Invisible glow item frame
 - Special name tags with the description of use for each one
 - Unobtainable paints (1.19+)
+- Petrified oak slab (removed from creative inventory in 1.19.3)

 ![Unobtainable items](images/operator_utilities.png)